-Then Jesus asked him, "What is your name?"
+30 Jesus asked him, "What is your name?"

-"My name is Legion," he replied, "for we are many."
-And he begged Jesus again and again not to send them out of the area.

-A large herd of pigs was feeding on the nearby hillside.
-The demons begged Jesus, "Send us among the pigs; allow us to go into them."
-He gave them permission, and the impure spirits came out and went into the pigs.
-The herd, about two thousand in number, rushed down the steep bank into the lake and were drowned.
+"Legion," he replied, because many demons had entered him.
+They pleaded with him not to order them to go back into the abyss.
+A large herd of pigs was feeding on the hillside.
+The demons begged Jesus to let them go into the pigs.
+Jesus gave them permission, and the demons left the man and entered the pigs.
+The herd rushed down the cliff into the lake and drowned.